FudanOCR/FudanOCR/engine/README.md

 '''
 ```

-Your can define a sub-class of Trainer in main.py
+Your can define a subclass of Trainer in main.py
 ```python
 from engine.trainer import Trainer class XXNET_Trainer(Trainer):